tktracker/IntuneDocs/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 #### Resolution
 Disable MFA, and then re-enroll the device.

-### The Enrollment Status Page times out before the sign-in screen.
+### The Enrollment Status Page times out before the sign-in screen

 **Cause:** This issue can arise if all the following conditions are true:
 - You’re using the Enrollment Status Page to track Microsoft Store for Business apps.